melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ### Integrate RNA-seq data with ATAC-seq data

-Same as integrate two RNA-seq data, we will use the `FindTransferAnchors()` function from Seurat package to integrate the RNA-seq data with the ATAC-seq data.
-We will use the CCA method to integrate the two data sets.
-And then we can transfer the clustering information from the RNA-seq data to the ATAC-seq data.
+Similar to integrating two RNA-seq data, we will use the `FindTransferAnchors()` function from the Seurat package to integrate the RNA-seq data with the ATAC-seq data.
+We will use the CCA method to integrate the two datasets.
+Then, we can transfer the clustering information from the RNA-seq data to the ATAC-seq data.

 ```r